 Who is Rayshard Brooks, 27-year-old black man killed by Atlanta police?

-Rayshard Brooks, the 27-year-old black man who was fatally shot by an Atlanta police officer, had been celebrating his daughter's birthday on the night of his death, lawyers for his family said in a news conference Saturday.
-Brooks was killed during a confrontation with two white police officers late Friday night.
+Rayshard Brooks, the 27-year-old black father of four who was fatally shot by an Atlanta police officer, is being remembered as a loving "girl dad" and someone family members could depend on.
+Brooks was killed during a confrontation with two white police officers on Friday.

-Attorney L. Chris Stewart said Brooks had planned on taking his 8-year-old daughter skating for her birthday.
-"She had her birthday dress on.
-She was waiting for her dad to come pick her up and take her skating," he said Saturday.

-Brooks has three daughters, ages 1, 2 and 8, and a 13-year-old stepson.
-Stewart said Brooks was beloved by family and friends.
-"We watched them play and laugh and be oblivious to the fact that their dad was murdered on camera, a scene that we keep repeating," Stewart told reporters.

-"A scene that we keep repeating as we watched Gianna Floyd play in Houston, oblivious to that her dad was knelt on and murdered," he said, referencing the death of George Floyd, who died in Minneapolis police custody last month.
-"How many more examples will there be?"

-Police said Brooks fell asleep in the Wendy's drive-thru on Friday night and had failed a sobriety test.
-The department released body camera video in which Brooks admitted to having a few drinks for his daughter's birthday, but a struggle ensued when officers tried to cuff him.
+His niece, Chassidy Evans, remembered Brooks in a news conference Monday.
+"Not only was he a girl dad, he was a loving husband, caring brother and most importantly, to me, an uncle I could depend on," she said.
+"Rayshard Brooks was silly, had the brightest smile and the biggest heart, and loved to dance since we were kids."

+On Friday, June 12, two white police officers arrived at a Wendy's drive-thru around 10:30 p.m. because Brooks had fallen asleep in his vehicle.
+Police said Brooks failed a sobriety test and struggled with police when they tried to cuff him.

-Brooks then stole a Taser from an officer, ran from the officers, and at one point, aimed the Taser at police before the officer fired his weapon, the Georgia Bureau of Investigation said, citing surveillance video that was released to the public.
+Brooks wrestled a Taser away from an officer, ran from the officers, and at one point, aimed the Taser at police before the officer fired his weapon, authorities said.
 Brooks died after undergoing surgery at a nearby hospital.

-An autopsy found that Brooks suffered two gunshot wounds to his back and he died of organ injuries and blood loss, the Fulton County Medical Examiner said on Sunday.
-The manner of death was listed as a homicide.
+An autopsy, performed by the county medical examiner, said Brooks suffered two gunshot wounds to his back and listed his cause of death as a homicide.

+"Rayshard had a family who loves him, who would have gladly came and got him so he could be here with us today," Evans said.

+Brooks' eldest daughter turned 8 the day after her father's death.
+"The day after my uncle's murder, his oldest daughter sat (waiting) for her father in her birthday dress to come and take her skating - and to look across the room and know that is not a possibility anymore breaks my heart," Evans said.
+"When does this stop?
+We are not only pleading for justice.
+We are pleading for change."

 Garrett Rolfe, the officer who killed Brooks, has been fired from the Atlanta Police Department.
 An investigation into the officers' actions is underway.